Explore the Historical Significance of Pukekura Park in New Plymouth

 Year Key Developments

-1876 Established as 'The Rec', first trees planted
+1876 Established as Recreation Ground, first trees planted

 1907 Renamed Pukekura Park, Poet’s Bridge opened

-1930s Added Brooklands and Maranui Gully, reaching 50ha
+1930s Incorporated Brooklands and Maranui Gully, nearing 50ha

-1944 Part of Maranui estate gifted to the park
+1944 Part of Maranui estate added to the park

 Unique Gardens and Features